learn-co-curriculum/phase-3-ruby-oo-inheritance-modules/README.md

 end
 ```

-If we use `include` keyword, we allow our classes to use all of the methods of the included module as *instance* methods.
+If we use the `include` keyword, we allow our classes to use all of the methods of the included module as *instance* methods.
 We'll talk about how to lend a module's methods as *class* methods in a minute.

 Now that we've included the module, open up `bin/dance_party` and get familiar with following code: